How To Create A Two-Way Conversation With SMS Marketing

 Companies have more success with personalization when they make it easier for customers to obtain information.
 Customers have individual questions and broad-sweeping content like FAQ’s that cover multiple questions takes too long.

-Q&A’s are best accomplished through communication channels that encourage two-way conversation.
+Q&A’s best accomplish through communication channels that encourage two-way conversation.
 Email, SMS, phone, virtual assistants and messenger apps are the best options.
 An article published on TechCrunch reveals that 66% of consumers want brands to contact them through SMS.

 Text messaging services resolve multiple problems surrounding personalized marketing.
 Before brands can contact customers via text, marketers have to get permission.
 Customers opt-in to receive texts.
 Providing you do not sell personal information to third-parties, personalized marketing is an effective way of strengthening relationships with customers.